 Read the Manual

 Some brands provide instruction manuals with their hoverboards.
 Please don’t step on your board before you have read it!
-You will be able to know the specifications and any special precautions that apply to your board.
+You will know the specifications and any special precautions that apply to your board.

 Buy the One that Fits Your Needs

-Next up, do note that the headlights on your hoverboard may not totally illuminate your surroundings, so watch out for that raccoon who could run in from the side.
-You would want to buy one that has great lights.
+Note that the headlights on your hoverboard may not totally illuminate your surroundings, so watch out for that raccoon who could run in from the side.
+You would want to buy one that has excellent lights.

-Plus, note that the outer shell may be durable, but the inner side can get scratched very easily.
+Plus, the outer shell may be durable, but the inner side can get scratched very easily.
 And we all know how ugly scratches look and how they mar our otherwise fair ride.

 Charge Your Board